arguseyes/argus-eyes/readme.md

 ### Gitflow: Testing separate branches

-Argus-eyes is especially useful for checking visual regression between different branches.
+Argus eyes is especially useful for checking visual regression between different branches.
 Say you're working on a feature branch and you want to make sure your changes have no unintended side effects:

 **On the `feature/navigation` branch:**